 Our work uniforms all look a little different these days.
 We’ve swapped our business casual attire with something a lot more casual—as in mostly sweatpants, activewear, athleisure, and pajamas.
 But just because you’re staying in more doesn’t mean you don’t have to wash your clothes.
-Here, best practices for handwashing all your pieces, for those who don’t want to risk a trip to the laundromat.
+Here, best practices for washing at home, plus how to handwash all your pieces, for those who don’t want to risk a trip to the laundromat.

 First: Here’s How Often You Really Have to Wash Them